 As a child, I was always confused by the concept of "spring cleaning".
-Why do we have to do a special cleaning in spring?
+Why do we have to do a special clean in spring?
 We already clean all the time, so why does this one get a special name?
 More importantly, though, I found it super annoying.
-I hated cleaning most of the time, and now there was a regularly scheduled extreme cleaning time.
+I hated cleaning most of the time, and now there was a regularly scheduled extreme-cleaning time?
 Terrible.

 Tip #1 : Take an inventory of your house.

 The first thing you need to do is a thorough exam of your house, at least mentally if not physically.
 Think about each room you have, starting from the top and going all the way to the bottom.
 Take your living room for example : on your ceiling, you might have an electric fan - that's going to need dusting!
 As you keep mentally moving down, you might find you have some pictures hanging on the wall - the frames need cleaning too!
 As you keep going down, there might be a television that needs wiping down, a couch full of crumbs from your kids' snacks, etc. For each item that you think of in each room, think of what cleaning it needs and jot it down - from ceiling fans and picture frames to baseboards and the tiny, hard-to-reach gap under the couch where all of your pet's missing toys have been hiding.
 Once you have all everything written down, you're ready for the next part...

 Tip #2 : Buy everything in advance.